 - 1. The customs value stated by the person making the declaration, as well as data provided regarding its calculation, should be based on trustworthy information supported by proper documents. - 2.
-If it is required to confirm the customs value stated by a person making the declaration, the latter is obliged to present the required data to the customs authorites, at their request.
-If customs have off doubts whether the data provided by the declarant for customs valuation are authorite, the declarant has the right to determine the customs value of the goods through methods foreseen by the present law. - 3.
+If it is required to confirm the customs value stated by a person making the declaration, the latter is obliged to present the required data to the customs authorities, at their request.
+If customs have off doubts whether the data provided by the declarant for customs valuation are authentic, the declarant has the right to determine the customs value of the goods through methods foreseen by the present law. - 3.
 If it is required to define more precisely the customs value of the declared good, the person making the declaration, has the right to ask the customs authorities to provide him with the declared goods for use, offering any property as collateral or the guarantee of an authorized bank, or to pay the customs duty established by the customs authority. - 4.
-In cases where a declarant disagrees with the decision of the customs authorities over the determined customs value of goods, a complaint to the customs authority or to a court can be lodged against this decision according to procedures established by the law without penalty. - 5.
-Additional expenses incurred by the declarant to provide a more precise customs evaluation of goods or to obtain additional information are suported by the person making the declaration-in case if customs authorities find out deviations from data presented in declaration.
-Expenses related to the realization of suplementary control at the request of customs authorities and the results that confirm the primary information declared by the economic egent are covered by the solicitant. - 6.
-To the context of articles 7 and 8 of the present law, the term "without penalty" it is understood to mean that the importer is not subject of a fine (penalty) or of the possibility of penalty for the simple reason that he has exercised his right of appeal.
+In cases where a declarant disagrees with the decision of the customs authorities over the determined customs value of goods, a complaint can be lodged against this decision according to procedures established by the law without penalties to the customs authority or to the legal court. - 5.
+Additional expenses incurred by the declarant to provide a more precise customs evaluation of goods or to obtain additional information are suportedsupported by the person making the declaration, in cases where the custom authority finds deviations from the dates specified in declaration.
+The expenses related to additional control at the custom authority initiative where the initial declaration remain in force shall be supported by the initiator of a such control. - 6.
+To the extent of articles 7 and 8 of the present law through the term "without penalty" it is understood that the importer is not subject of a fine (penalty) or of a possibility of penalty for the simple reason that he will try to find his right of contestation.